w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 Both platforms are well respected in the community and well-used by professionals, running sites such as [Netflix](https://media.netflix.com/en/), [Big Commerce](https://www.bigcommerce.com/), [Spiegel Plus](https://www.spiegel.de/plus/) and [FreshBooks](https://www.freshbooks.com/).

-While WordPress is open source its roadmap is heavily influenced by the commercial company Automattic.
+While WordPress is open source its roadmap is heavily influenced by the commercial company [Automattic](https://automattic.com/), this certainly appeared to be the case for the Gutenberg project.

-We are using open source technology in the majority of this project (HTML/CSS, PHP, Symfony).
-While Craft is a proprietary CMS, this has given us the advantage of direct access to the team developing the CMS which has helped improve accessibility in these CMSs which can only help the industry as a whole.
+We are using open source technology in the majority of this project (HTML/CSS, JavaScript, PHP, Symfony).
+While Craft is a proprietary
+CMS, this has given us the advantage of direct access to the team developing the CMS which has helped improve accessibility in these CMSs.
+We hope this helps move accessibility forward in the CMS industry.

 Open tools will continue to be used to publish the standards of the web.
-The [Technical Reports](https://www.w3.org/TR/) page is powered by Symfony and specifications will continue to be published to GitHub to facilitate open discussion.
+The [Technical Reports](https://www.w3.org/TR/) page is powered by [Symfony](https://symfony.com/) and specifications will continue to be published to [GitHub](https://github.com/w3c) to facilitate open discussion.
 Nothing's changing with how the W3C work in the open.

 ## A note on front-end delivery